Norwich City F.C.: Records and statistics

 The club's widest victory margin in the league was their 10–2 win against Coventry City in the Third Division South in 1930.
 Their heaviest defeat in the league was 10–2 against Swindon Town in 1908 in the Southern League.

 Norwich's record home attendance is 43,984 for a sixth-round FA Cup match against Leicester City on 30 March 1963.
 In the wake of the Ibrox stadium disaster in 1971, government regulations resulted in the capacity being drastically reduced to around 20,000.
 After the Hillsborough disaster in 1989 and the subsequent Taylor Report in 1990, the stadium was converted to all-seater.
 As of July 2020, the capacity is 27,359.

-The highest transfer fee received for a Norwich player is £33 million from Aston Villa for Emiliano Buendía in June 2021, while the most spent by the club on a player was for the signing of Christos Tzolis for £8.8 million from PAOK FC in August 2021.
+Norwich's highest transfer fee received is £33 million from Aston Villa for Emiliano Buendía in June 2021, while the most spent by the club on a player was for the signing of Christos Tzolis for £8.8 million from PAOK FC in August 2021.

-The club's highest league finish was third in the Premier League in 1992–93.
+Norwich's highest league finish was third in the Premier League in 1992–93.
 The 2021–22 season was Norwich's 27th in the top flight of English football.
 The club has won the League Cup twice (most recently in 1985) and reached the FA Cup semi-final three times, most recently in 1992.
 Norwich have taken part in European competition once, reaching the third round of the UEFA Cup in 1993–94 and are the only English side to beat Bayern Munich in the Olympiastadion.